imilkes/imilkes/README.md

        🛰️ I appreciate Self-Agency, Independence, Truth and Kindness.
        📝 There is always something to learn.
        🌹 Your life review is your life review.
 Ego will always question, especially if in the 'standards of worth' there are things like 'motherhood'.
        🤍 Forever doubted by this planet's participants.
-Thank You Anyways And Always!
+Thank You Anyways.
+       🫀 All is an evolving spiritual process.
+Love guides, the roles evolve = the essence stays.